-COVID-SAFE PRACTICES:GOLF COURSES
+COVID-SAFE PRACTICES: GOLF COURSES

 Adhere to Required COVID-Safe Practices for All Employers (p.
 9).
 Limit tee times to 15-minute intervals.
 Tee times must be pre-scheduled; golfers without a reservation prior to arrival are not permitted.
-The following reservation formats are allowable: □ Twosomes Th reesomes under the following scenarios: three individuals of the same household (individuals who live within the same place of residence two individuals of the same household + 1 other booked together three individuals booked together, however a maximum of two power carts □ Foursomes under the following scenarios: four individuals of the same household two individuals of the same household + two individuals of a second same household, booked together, with a maximum of two carts two individuals of the same household + two individuals, booked together, with a maximum of two power carts (one or two individuals must walk) four individuals walking Limit one rider per cart, unless two individuals share the same household.
+The following reservation formats are allowable: Twosomes □ Threesomes under the following scenarios: three individuals of the same household (individuals who live within the same place of residence two individuals of the same household + 1 other booked together three individuals booked together, however a maximum of two power carts Fo oursomes under the following scenarios: four individuals of the same household two individuals of the same household + two individuals of a second same household, booked together, with a maximum of two carts two individuals of the same household + two individuals, booked together, with a maximum of two power carts (one or two individuals must walk) four individuals walking Limit one rider per cart, unless two individuals share the same household.
 Limit of 144 players at any time on the course (four on the tee and four on the green for all 18 holes).
 For all food and beverage service, adhere to COVID-Safe Practices for Restaurants (p.
-13) and limitations on restaurant capacity and seating per the State's Public Health Order.
-Configure practice facilities such that there is at least six feet of spacing between golfers. П Maintain a schodule of stringent daily cleaning and sanitizing specifically carts and other high touch places.
+12) and limitations on restaurant capacity and seating per the State's Public Health Order.
+Configure practice facilities such that there is at least six feet of spacing between golfers. on restaurant capacity and seating per the State's Public Health Order.

+□ Maintain a schedule of stringent daily cleaning and sanitizing, specifically carts and other high-touch places.